creakiwi/YamlFixtures/README.md

 In this example I will only present a Many-to-One relationship since it's the same as the One-to-One behavior for us here (it is the ORM job to check the One-to-One particularity)

-We will now add a Comment entity (allowing users to add a comment) with an two fields :
+We will now add a Comment entity (allowing users to add a comment) with two fields :
 * owner : a M2O relationship with User
 * comment : the content of the comment
 Furthermore, we assume that the entity is already created with the good parameters to handle relationship.
-Something like : id : Auto generated, we don't need it here owner (User commenting) comment : text
+Something like :
+* id : Auto generated, we don't need it here
+* owner (User commenting)
+* comment : text

 Let's write the class :
     // src/Acme/DemoBundle/DataFixtures/ORM